Juanrmtz001/Juanrmtz001/README.md

-ABOUT ME👋
+ABOUT ME: Juan Martinez👋

-School:
-  -UNIVERSITY OF NORTH CAROLINA AT CHARLOTTE

-Projects:
-  -Tic-Tac-Toe using Java Swing
-  -Website for Gutter Company

-Goals and Objective:
-  -Create impressive and innovative projects
-  -Get a bachelor's degree
-  -Create a spring-boot project by end of 2024
+I am a Software Engineer currently on track to get my bachelor's degree by the end of the year.
+I am presently attending the UNIVERSITY OF NORTH CAROLINA AT CHARLOTTE.
+Two personal projects that I have worked on are Tic-Tac-Toe using Java Swing and a Website for a Gutter Company.
+Some goals and objectives I have are creating impressive and innovative projects, getting my bachelor's degree, and creating a spring-boot project by the end of 2024.